avinetworks/owasp-crs-technical-discussion/language-draft.md

 ```

 Note that "checks" is a list of multiple conditions on these variables.
 The conditions must all be true to match a variable.
-In most rules, we will only have one condtions.
+In most rules, we will only have one condition.
 In this case, as a shortcut, "checks" can be omitted and operator and parameter can be moved up one level in the structure.

 #### positive security model ####